Half Dome: Ascents

 Today, Half Dome may be ascended in several different ways.
 Thousands of hikers reach the top each year by following an 8.5 mi trail from the valley floor.
-After a rigorous 2 mi approach, including several hundred feet of granite stairs, the final pitch up the peak's steep but somewhat rounded east face is ascended with the aid of a pair of post-mounted steel cables originally constructed close to the Anderson route in 1919.
+After a rigorous 2 mi approach, including several hundred feet of rock stairs, the final pitch up the peak's steep but somewhat rounded east face is ascended with the aid of a pair of post-mounted steel cables originally constructed close to the Anderson route in 1919.

 Alternatively, over a dozen rock climbing routes lead from the valley up Half Dome's vertical northwest face.
 The first technical ascent was in 1957 via a route pioneered by Royal Robbins, Mike Sherrick, and Jerry Gallwas, today known as the Regular Northwest Face.
 Their five-day epic was the first Grade VI climb in the United States.
 Their route has now been free climbed several times in a few hours' time.
 Other technical routes ascend the south face and the west shoulder.

 Hiking the Cable Route

 The Half Dome Cable Route hike runs from the valley floor to the top of the dome in 8.2 mi (via the Mist Trail), with 4800 ft of elevation gain.
-The length and difficulty of the trail used to keep it less crowded than other park trails, but in recent years the trail traffic has grown to as many as 800 people a day.
+The length and difficulty of the trail used to keep it less crowded than other park trails, but trail traffic grew to as many as 1,000 people a day, and about 50,000 per year, before a permit system was introduced in 2010.
 The hike can be done from the valley floor in a single long day, but many people break it up by camping overnight in Little Yosemite Valley.
 The trail climbs past Vernal Fall and Nevada Fall, then continues into Little Yosemite Valley, then north to the base of the northeast ridge of Half Dome itself.

 The final 400 ft ascent is steeply up the rock between two steel cables used as handholds.
-The cables are fixed with bolts in the rock and raised onto a series of metal poles in late May (the poles do not anchor the cables).
+The cables are fixed with bolts in the rock and raised onto a series of metal poles in late May.
+The poles do not anchor the cables.
 The cables are taken down from the poles for the winter in early October, but they are still fixed to the rock surface and can be used.
-The National Park Service recommends against climbing the route when the cables are down or when the surface of the rock is wet and slippery.
+The National Park Service recommends against climbing the route when the cables are down, or when the surface of the rock is wet and slippery.
 The Cable Route is rated class 3, while the same face away from the cables is rated class 5.

-The Cable Route can be crowded.
-In past years, as many as 1,000 hikers per day have climbed the dome on a summer weekend, and about 50,000 hikers climb it every year.